snlaf/CreateVanilla/README.md

-# Ultimate Tech and Exploration Modpack
+# CreateVanilla

 ## Overview
-Welcome to the **Ultimate Tech and Exploration Modpack**, a meticulously curated collection of mods designed to enhance your Minecraft experience with advanced technology, incredible skies, interstellar adventures, and optimized performance.
+Welcome to **CreateVanilla**, a meticulously curated collection of mods designed to enhance your Minecraft experience with advanced technology, incredible skies, interstellar adventures, and optimized performance.
 Dive into a world where creativity, engineering, and exploration know no bounds.

 ## Featured Mods